A common diagnosis among infants and children; if missed, can lead to renal scarring, hypertension, and end-stage renal disease.

 Infection can recur in young infants and those with voiding dysfunction in the absence of urinary reflux.

 Pediatric urinary tract infection (UTI) is defined as a common bacterial infection involving the lower urinary tract (cystitis), the upper urinary tract (pyelonephritis), or both, causing illness in children.
 Recognizing and treating these infections promptly and accurately is important.
 UTI is associated with pyelonephritis, which has potential sequelae, including renal scarring.
-Untreated UTI can also lead to hypertension and ESRD.
+Untreated UTI can also lead to hypertension and end-stage renal disease.

 Asymptomatic bacteriuria is the presence of bacteria in urine obtained in asymptomatic children (usually girls) on routine screening or incidentally during other investigations.
 Antibiotic treatment does not seem to help eliminate the bacteria, reduce recurrence, or prevent kidney damage.